 When the UE initiates Registration procedure over satellite gNB, the AMF discovers satellite access based on the Cell ID or TAI that is indicated over N2 interface.
 The Registration procedure then continues as specified in TS 23.502 [3] clause 4.2.2.2.1, with the following exceptions:

-- In step 21, if the AMF detects that the registration procedure originates from a satellite gNB based on N2 parameters (Cell ID) received in step 3 or the TAI included by the UE in step 1, the AMF may assign an ordered sequence of Registration Areas.
+- In step 21, if the AMF detects that the registration procedure originates from a satellite gNB based on N2 parameters (Cell ID) received in step 3 or the TAI included by the UE in step 1, the AMF may assign an ordered sequence of Registration Areas (or Tracking Areas).

 - If the AMF assigns an ordered sequence of Registration Areas in a Registration Area List, the first Registration Area includes the TAI of the present gNB, and subsequent Registration Areas are for the expected following TAIs represented by the foreseen next gNBs that are expected to cover the UE location.
 This sequence of Registration Areas may be derived based on AMF pre-configuration for certain location, based on geo-location or network topology (Cell ID, TAI).

 - The AMF may additionally issue a validity period for each Registration Area.
 It is assumed that the validity periods of each Registration Area in the Registration Area List are a continuous sequence of ordered and pre-timed Registration Areas that follow each other in a pre-determined sequence, with only one Registration Area being valid at any time.
-The Registration Area whose validity period is on-going is called Active Registration Area.
+The Active Registration Area in the UE changes when the UE re-selects to a cell of the next Registration Area in the sequence..
+Expiry of the validity time of the Active RA (if assigned to the UE) causes Mobility Registration Update.

 - If the UE moves from the currently active Registration Area to the next one in the sequence indicated in the Registration Area List, it need not initiate Mobility Registration Update, as this implies that the UE is remaining in a predicted area under the satellite constellation.